osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 In order to enumerate the list of frames, the standard sdf::Element and sdf::Param API can be used to identify the correct frame for each Pose Element, and each pose offset from its parent.

-A list of all Frames encountered during parsing will be maintained, to avoid having to go through all the nodes multiple times.
+A list of all frames encountered during parsing will be maintained, to avoid having to go through all the nodes multiple times.
 For each frame, the name of the parent frame and the Pose offset should be available directly.

 The definition of frames is actually independent of the position of their element in the XML hierarchy.
 This means that frame elements can be placed in different location in a world or model file, without changing the poses.
 This is slightly different to the previous behaviour of pose elements, where the pose is relative to a parent element.